 - Doto greenamyeri “Donut” nudibranch

-The Gili Islands are often associated with beginner divers, however while there are shallow dive sites around the Gilis, what I experienced was pretty strong currents and a large choice of deep dive sites.
+The Gili Islands are often associated with beginner divers.
+However, while there are shallow dive sites around the Gilis, I experienced pretty strong currents and a wide choice of deep dive sites.
 As a result, beyond being a party place for scuba divers, Gili Trawangan also became a hub for tech divers.

 My recommended 10-day itinerary for first-timers in Bali: